• Skip to primary navigation

 Whether you need to avoid gluten, dairy, refined sugar, or all of the above, this cake is for you!
 It's lovely alongside a cup of tea or coffee for a dessert or afternoon snack.

 One time I doubled the recipe and divided it between three 8-inch round pans.
 I brushed each baked layer with limoncello liqueur and layered the cake with cream cheese frosting.
-It made a festive layer cake for a family member's birthday party.
-The cake was a huge hit and nobody could believe it was GF!
+It made a festive layer cake for my father-in-law's birthday party.
+The cake was a huge hit and nobody could believe it was gluten-free!

 Whether you make this gluten-free lemon poppy seed cake to share at a gathering or just for yourself, I hope you love it as much as we do!